jrsoftware/issrc/README.md

 Source code tips
 ----------------

+- When building the projects in Debug mode it outputs to Projects\Bin and when debugging it will run from within this directory.
+To prepare this directory with some extra files you must run **Projects\Bin\synch-isfiles.bat**.

-- When debugging the Setup project you should set ``UseSetupLdr=no`` and ``OutputBaseFilename=setup`` in your script, and copy the resulting setup-*.bin files to the source code directory.
+- When debugging the Setup project you should first build all projects in Debug mode, then run the Compil32 project and compile the Debug.iss script which should open automatically, and finally open and run the Setup project.
   This way you can simulate an actual installation while running under the Delphi debugger.

+- When building the projects in Release mode it outputs to Files.

 - All of the forms in the Setup project, with the exception of Main.dfm, have Scaled set to False.
 This is because they dynamically scale themselves at